-During this brainstorming stage, people randomly banter and toss around ideas, which are then written on a whiteboard.
-There are no bad ideas.
-Some of the best ideas each week come from students who gather every Tuesday in my office to just throw around thoughts.
+During this brainstorming stage, people randomly banter and toss around ideas.
+Write all of these on a whiteboard.
+Remember: There are no bad ideas.
+Some of the best ideas each week come from students who gather every Tuesday in my office to throw around thoughts.
 At first, don’t worry if an idea is possible or not.
 And don’t worry about the size of the idea.
 Seth Godin says, “Big ideas are little ideas that no one killed too soon.”
 If we were really on the ball, we’d be doing this brainstorming step several weeks in advance.

 This is where we turn the ideas for a youth service into an order of worship called a program sheet.
-The program sheet provides a general framework from which to work for the week, as well as the proposed idea of the service’s emotional arc or tone.
+Then that provides a general framework from which to work for the week.
+It also captures the proposed idea of the service’s emotional arc or tone.

-After planning a youth service, use the program sheet as a guide to assign tasks and projects to various volunteers and students; for example, decide who is making the bumper video, who is creating announcement slides, and so on.
+Use the program sheet as a guide to assign tasks and projects to various volunteers and students.
+For example, decide who is making the bumper video, who is creating announcement slides, and so on.
 You can also begin asking people to help on stage, figure out who will make announcements and run the games, etc.

-To survive the youth service “tornado” each week, you have to follow up on the projects that have been assigned.
-Talk to the students or volunteers who own each of the tasks, and help them fight through roadblocks or adjust the idea so it can be accomplished by the service time.
-You might have to cut certain bits at this point, but that’s better than being surprised or disappointed a few hours before the youth service starts.
+To survive the youth service “tornado” each week, you must follow up on the projects that have been assigned.
+Talk to the students or volunteers who own each of the tasks.
+Help them fight through roadblocks or adjust the idea so it can be accomplished by the service time.
+You might have to cut certain bits at this point.
+But that’s better than being surprised or disappointed a few hours before the youth service starts.

 After the first youth service, we gather the main players together and talk through what happened.
 We make tons of adjustments and tweaks to the next service.
 Sometimes these are small; sometimes we almost start over with the entire order.
-We also hold a weekly debrief that focuses on big-picture thoughts and major changes, and we add to a list of things we’ll never do again.
+We also hold a weekly debrief that focuses on big-picture thoughts and major changes.
+Plus, just as importantly, we add to a list of things we’ll never do again.

-At the end of a series, everything should be archived.
+At the end of a series, archive everything.
 MP3s of the talk, outlines, handouts, videos—everything ends up on the team network drive to be stored permanently.
 We post a ton of elements online as well.

 Then it’s time to start planning your next youth service.
 After all, it’ll be here in just a few days!